-Built in 1890 by Sydney W Thaxter
+Built in 1890 for Sydney W Thaxter

 Design by Albert Winslow Cobb.

 Sydney Thaxter operated SW Thaxter and Co.
-They were wholesale flour, grain and feed merchants in Portland.
+They were wholesale flour, grain, and feed merchants in Portland.
 He was born in Bangor in 1839.
 He served as a major in the civil war and was awarded the Congressional Medal of Honor in 1867.
 In 1907 he was listed as a vice president of the Portland Board of Trade.
 Thaxter died in November of 1908.
 He is buried in Evergreen Cemetery.

 The house fairly conventional 3 bay block of 2 full stories with a 3rd under the garrett.
 It is constructed of brick with stone and wood trim.
 The facade is slightly asymmetric with the left bay being wider than the other two.
 This, combined with the relatively unadorned wall surface of the bay, tends to move the eye to the other side of the composition.